 - A single NSX-T Manager can manage multiple vCenters and KVM hosts.

-- NSX-T currently only supports Border Gateway Protocol (BGP), with timers getting as low as 200ms with bare-metal edges which vastly improves availability over NSX-V.
+- NSX-T supports Open Shortest Path First (OSPF) and Border Gateway Protocol (BGP), with timers getting as low as 200ms with bare-metal edges which vastly improves availability over NSX-V.

 - OpenStack plugin allows for the ability to build and interact with infrastructure as code.